-A teacher can help you recognise your strengths and weaknesses.
+1. A teacher can help you recognise your strengths and weaknesses.

-Only an experienced IELTS teacher can score your writing and speaking answers.
+2. An experienced IELTS teacher can score your writing and speaking answers.

-A good teacher will train you in a range of language skills while preparing you for IELTS.
+3. A good teacher will train you in a range of language skills while preparing you for IELTS.

-An organised programme of study helps to prevent procrastination.
+4. An organised programme of study helps to prevent procrastination.

-In IELTS, practice makes perfect.
+5. In IELTS, practice makes perfect.

 In all areas of life, our confidence in our own ability increases with practice.
 This in turn leads to better performance in pressure situations such as exams.
 While textbooks will allow you to practice the listening, reading and writing modules of IELTS, the only way to gain authentic practice of the IELTS speaking module is with a teacher.
 An experienced IELTS teacher knows how to play the examiner’s role, including the kind of help that can be given and when to prompt you to speak more.
 Try gaining practice with a variety of teachers – different ages, accents, and personalities – to reduce the likelihood of nerves when you meet your first IELTS examiner.